opendatahub-io-contrib/datamesh-platform/README-deployment.md

 **[Kustomize ] (https://kubectl.docs.kubernetes.io/installation/kustomize/).** Download Kustomize, if you don't have it from here.

-**Openshift 4.X**
+**Openshift 4.12**

 The main objective of the Data mesh deployment is to deploy all components in a few minutes by executing a simple script.

-Each Data Mesh component has its own deployment manifest(s) in its own directory in the **deployment/<componnent>/Kustomize/Base and Overlay**folder as shown in the above screen shot.
-You can deploy all Data Mesh components at once by executing "datamesh-deploy.sh" or can deployed as an individual compoent by executing script **"kustomize-run.sh"** which is located on its own folder.
+Each Data Mesh component has its own deployment manifest(s) in its own folder in the **deployment/<component>/Kustomize/Base and Overlay** folder as shown in the above screen shot.
+You can deploy all Data Mesh components at once by executing "datamesh-deploy.sh" or can deployed as an individual component by executing script **"kustomize-run.sh"** which is located in its own folder.

-Deployment manifests are structured based on Kustomize standard.
-All baseline deloyment artifacts are placed into folder **deployment/<datamesh-componet>/kustomize/base/deployment-manifest and environment specific manifests are placed into **../overlay/environment**
+Deployment manifests are structured based on the Kustomize standard.
+All baseline deployment artifacts are placed into folder **deployment/<datamesh-componet>/kustomize/base/deployment-manifest and environment specific manifests are placed into **../overlay/<environment-development/test/prod>**

 # clone Git repo